Log Cabin Chinking Materials and Tools

 A follow plate or follower plate is one of those great products that helps with loading new chinking material into a chinking gun.
 It also helps reduce the mess of bulk loading chinking mixture or flexible caulk.

-A follow plate can be either threaded or non-threaded allowing a tight seal with the chinking gun.
+Follow plates can be either threaded or non-threaded allowing a tight seal with the gun.
 This tight seal keeps the mess to a minimum.

-Another option is to buy chinking for log cabins like Perma Chink versus making your own.
-Especially if you are in the market for synthetic chinking materials.
+An option is to buy material for log cabins like Perma Chink versus making your own.
+Especially if you are in the market for synthetic chinking material.

 Log Cabin Chinking Final Thoughts

 The art of chinking is a project that even a weekend DIY’er can quickly master the ease of application.
-Chinking log homes can be a family project.
+Chinking log homes can be a family project where everyone can help regardless of age or experience.

 Therefore, stop into your local hardware store, lumber yard, or one of the big box stores.
-They can help you with any common question for log chinking supplies.
+They can help you with any common question for log chinking supplies and synthetic chinking products.

-For those that are still in the planning phases of their cabin builds, check out our Log Cabin Kits post.
-A cabin kit provides quality construction and may help you build your cabin a little quicker.
+For those that are still in the planning phases of their cabin builds, check out our log cabin kits post.
+Log home kits could be a quality option for your log home’s construction and may help you build your log style cabin or house with log siding a little quicker.
+Chinked log home kits look amazing and cut down on the overall time required for building a cabin.